tauri-apps/plugins-workspace/plugins/store/permissions/autogenerated/reference.md

 |`deny-set`|Denies the set command without any pre-configured scope.|
 |`allow-values`|Enables the values command without any pre-configured scope.|
 |`deny-values`|Denies the values command without any pre-configured scope.|
+|`default`|This permission set configures what kind of
+operations are available from the store plugin.

+#### Granted Permissions

+All operations are enabled by default.

+|